ilyes-smaouii/advent_of_code_2024/README.md

 Update : found slightly more efficient code (still very slow, it takes a few minutes to finish).\
 Update : got some rough idea for an even more efficient code.\
 Update : code runs a lot - a looot - faster, but result is now incorrect.\
 Update : figured it out.
+Moving on to Day 23.